Home equity calculator

 The core formula

-Property value minus outstanding loan balance = home equity
+Property value minus outstanding loan balance = total home equity

 Usable equity: (property value × maximum LVR) minus outstanding loan balance